 - The GDST will provide a robust programme of training for all staff on issues of bias, beliefs, and behaviours.

 - The GDST will further enhance our continuing professional development programme to support the career progression of all staff.

 - The GDST will commit to appointing candidates to leadership and governance positions that better reflect the diversity of our students and of society.

 - Alumnae – empowering our girls and alumnae through the power of our network

 - The GDST will share progress against our Charter for Action with our alumnae and seek their input into our Undivided programme, to learn from their lived experiences and harness their expertise.

-- The GDST will engage with our alumnae to provide inspirational role models for the younger generation through talks, interviews and mentoring, sharing their stories and celebrating their journeys, especially those from under-represented ethnic backgrounds.
+- The GDST will engage with our alumnae to provide inspirational role models for the younger generation through talks, interviews, and mentoring, sharing their stories and celebrating their journeys, especially those from under-represented groups.